edgedock/dcmartin/DESIGN.md

 ```

-## Example: `yolo2msghub.sh`
+## Example 2: `yolo2msghub`

 A slightly more complicated script that combines multiple `requiredServices`, notably `hal`, `cpu`,  `wan`, and `yolo`, to provide a composite service includes all the status outputs.
-In this example, each of the sub-services is processed to only include the payload service content,
+In this example, each of the sub-services is processed to only include the payload service content, with the exception of the `yolo` service which is inherent to the `yolo2msghub` JSON status payload.

 ```
 #!/bin/bash